 Saar drew inspiration for this print from the similarly titled Victoria Spivey song “Black Snake Blues.”
 This song was covered by musician Blind Lemon Jefferson and re-titled to “Black Snake Moan.”

 Here the woman is in a night scene, yearning for her lover.
 It is unclear if the snake has replaced the woman’s lover, or removed him.
 Regardless of the two subjects' relationships, the print carries a strong feeling of sexuality and desire.

 “This piece was inspired by the old blues standard, 'Black Snake in my Bed.'
 It depicts a woman in bed, longing for her lover.”

-Alison Saar is a printmaker, sculptor, and mixed media artist born in Los Angeles, California.
-She earned a dual degree in Art History and Studio Art from Scripps College in Claremont, California, and an MFA from Otis College of Art and Design in ...Read More ⟶
+Alison Saar is a printmaker, sculptor, and mixed-media artist born in Los Angeles, CA. She earned a dual degree in art history and studio art from Scripps College, Claremont, CA, and an MFA from Otis College of Art and Design, Los Angeles.
+Her wor...Read More ⟶